OpenVidu/openvidu-meet-tutorials/meet-webcomponent-commands-events/README.md

-# OpenVidu Meet Node.js Example
+# OpenVidu Meet WebComponent with Commands and Events

-This is a simple example of how to integrate OpenVidu Meet into a Node.js application.
+This is a more advanced example of how to integrate OpenVidu Meet into a Node.js application using its WebComponent and managing commands and events.
 It is built using Node.js and Express for the backend and plain HTML/CSS/JavaScript for the frontend.

 ## Prerequisites